 Gerry joined the CitySquash Board in 2013.
 A Managing Director at J. P. Morgan, Gerry is head of the firm’s N.A.
 Leveraged Finance Group.
 Prior to joining J.P.
 Morgan in 1994, Gerry worked at CitiGroup and PaineWebber Inc. Gerry received a B.A.
 In Economics from Georgetown University.
 Gerry and his wife, Caroline, have three children, Megan, Dylan and Ryan, who are all active squash players.
 Gerry and his family live in Bronxville, New York.

 Jerry joined the CitySquash Board in 2010.
-A Partner at Goldman Sachs, Jerry runs a trading desk in the Fixed Income department.
+A Managing Director at Goldman Sachs, Jerry runs a trading desk in the Fixed Income department.
 He joined the firm in 1998 after graduating from Colgate University with a BA in English and Economics.
 Jerry and his wife Meagan have three young daughters and live in New York City.
 He is an avid squash player and loves golf and skiing.